Consulting Terminology: 120+ Buzzwords to Know

 Example: Many aspiring consultants aim to secure a position at MBB firms due to their reputation for excellence.

 MECE: Stands for Mutually Exclusive, Collectively Exhaustive.
-A principle used in problem solving and organizing information, ensuring that categories are distinct and cover all possibilities without overlap.
+A principle used to ensure categories are distinct and cover all possibilities without overlap.

 Example: When structuring our market segmentation, we need to ensure that it is MECE to avoid overlap and confusion.

-Milestones: Significant points or achievements in the progress of a project or endeavor.
+Milestones: Significant checkpoints or achievements in the progress of a project.

 Example: Achieving the milestone of securing our first major client was a significant accomplishment for our startup.

-Mission-critical: Refers to tasks, systems, or operations that are essential to the core mission or objectives of an organization.
+Mission-critical: Essential to the core mission or continued operation of an organization.

 Example: Ensuring the security of our data is mission-critical for maintaining customer trust and compliance.

-Example: I'd love to take on that new project, but at the moment, my plate is full with client deliverables and other commitments.
+Example: I'd love to take on that new project, but at the moment, my plate is full with client deliverables.

-Number crunching: Analyzing and manipulating numerical data, often involving complex calculations.
+Number crunching: Analyzing and manipulating numerical data, often involving complex or tedious calculations.

 Example: Our finance team spends hours number crunching to prepare accurate financial reports for stakeholders.